run-ai/docs/docs/admin/integration/deepspeed.md

 * Kubeflow MPIOperator version `v0.4.0` or later

 !!!
 Note
-    Earlier versions may work but have not tested.
+    Earlier versions may work but weren't tested.

 ## AI Workload - Cifar10

-This article uses the  `Cifar 10` dataset to demonstrate how to work with DeepSpeed on Run:ai.
+This article uses the  `Cifar 10` dataset to show how to work with DeepSpeed on Run:ai.
 This dataset contains thousands of images and an image recognition model.
-For more information about the `Cifar 10` model go to: [CIFAR-10 and
+For more information about the `Cifar 10` model go to: [CIFAR-10 and CIFAR-100 datasets(toronto.edu)](https://www.cs.toronto.edu/~kriz/cifar.html)
-CIFAR-100 datasets(toronto.edu)](https://www.cs.toronto.edu/~kriz/cifar.html)

 Microsoft has released an examples of DeepSpeed training models in the following repository: [microsoft/DeepSpeedExamples:
 Example models using DeepSpeed(github.com)](https://github.com/microsoft/DeepSpeedExamples)